magento/merchdocs/src/marketing/price-rule-catalog-scheduled-changes.md

     _Add Scheduled Changes_

     {:.bs-callout-info}
     The start and end date/time is determined by the default Admin panel date/time and time zone, not by the time zone of a particular website.
 Take into account the time zone of the website to properly determine start and end times.
+Create separate rules for websites in different time zones that need to start and/or stop at specific local times.

 1. Scroll down to the **Rule Information** section and make the changes for the rule.